a quick rundown

 What we found:

-The tools aren't failing because of willpower.
-They're built on the wrong premise.
+The tools aren't failing because people aren't trying.
+They're failing because they're built on the wrong premise.

 What we built: